Maxtermax/hermes-io-docs/docs/api/basic/notify.md

 :::tip

-Pro tip: You can have a ping pong notification by invoking resolver inside the listener.
+Pro tip: You can create a two way bidirectional bridge by invoking resolver inside the listener.

 ```javascript
 const handleNotification = (event, resolver) => {